dlang/DIPs/DIPs/DIP1xxx-ajie.md

 ```

 `auto ref` should work in both generic and non-generic functions, and also when iterating
 over a tuple.
-It should also be allowed to be used used in `static foreach` but with no
+It should also be allowed to be used in `static foreach`, but with no
 effect, as elements of compile-time aggregates can never be lvalues.

 ## Example, using EMSI-Containers [2]